 The tree which is most preferred by the spotted lanternfly is known as the tree-of-heaven, which is a species native to China and Taiwan.
 The tree has also established a presence in Europe and North America and is considered to be an invasive species and a highly undesirable weed.
 Part of its negative reputation stems from the fact that it is capable of replicating itself extremely rapidly, and can quickly take over an environment once it establishes a foothold.

 All other trees which are impacted by the spotted lanternfly are deciduous in nature, and they include apple trees, oaks, maples, nut trees, and willows.
-Since all of these trees are highly esteemed, the presence of the spotted lanternfly is never appreciated by tree owners, and immediate steps are generally taken to eradicate the spotted lanternfly when their presence is detected.
 The pest will also victimize a number of different vegetables, herbs, and vines, as long as they can provide the sap it needs for feeding.

 How to eliminate spotted lanternflies